amoradi/amoradi.github.io/about.md

 <blockquote>A house is not a home unless it contains food and fire for the mind as well as the body.<br/>
 <span class="author">– Benjamin Franklin</span></blockquote>

-<blockquote>The point is that if there is no God, then objective right and wrong do not exist.
-As Dostoyevsky said, "All things are permitted."<br/>
-<span class="author">― William Lane Craig</span></blockquote>

 </div>